Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 5 Desember 2025 14.30.08 UTC
+- WIB: Jumat, 5 Desember 2025 15.38.31 UTC
-- WITA: Jumat, 5 Desember 2025 15.30.08 UTC
+- WITA: Jumat, 5 Desember 2025 16.38.31 UTC
-- WIT: Jumat, 5 Desember 2025 16.30.08 UTC
+- WIT: Jumat, 5 Desember 2025 17.38.31 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: nature
+Kategori: friendship